WARNING! This page contains visible spoilers in the character descriptions! Read at your own risk.

 - We Used to Be Friends: G15 reveals she and Cichol were once very close.

-- What The Hell Goddess: Cichol calls her out at the end of G3 on not ever telling humanity know that Erinn is actually Tir Na Nog, an the Other World is simply an alternative wasteland and not the true paradise, and for using Milletians to fight the war between good and evil.
+- What the Hell, Hero?: Cichol calls her out at the end of G3 on not ever telling humanity know that Erinn is actually Tir Na Nog, an the Other World is simply an alternative wasteland and not the true paradise, and for using Milletians to fight the war between good and evil.
 She claims she has her reasons, but hasn't yet explained them.
 Whether or not your character forgives her is determined by whether you become a Dark Knight or remain a Paladin.
 She got called out again by Cichol in the backstory for refusing to seal the gap in Erinn.

 - You Shall Not Pass: Happens two known times, and neither ends very well for her.